 Combine Paperboard With Cardboard

-Paperboard is a mainstay in packaging, but some items need to use cardboard for its rigid structure.
+Paperboard is a mainstay in folding cartons, but some items need to use cardboard for its rigid structure.
 When you blend the decorative possibilities of using a paperboard topsheet and mounting it to the hardiness of corrugated materials, you get a combination that showcases the strengths of both substrates.

 This combination of packaging materials consists of 2-3 millimeter chipboard enveloped in paper well suited for decorative effects.

 This paperboard option works well for brands who want secondary or tertiary packaging that calls for a more visually appealing look.
 For instance, consider a larger master shipper containing smaller-sized cartons or pouches of snack foods.
-Given how consumers are likely to use the master shipper as a storage container in their kitchen while they eat the snacks over time, this provides a powerful user experience that not only protects food during storage, but continually sits as a marketing object in somebody’s pantry.
+Given how consumers are likely to use the master shipper as a storage container in their kitchen while they eat the snacks over time, this provides a powerful user experience that not only protects food during storage, but continues on as a marketing product in somebody’s pantry.

 As you can see, you have many paperboard options, be they paper based or other sustainable alternatives.
 By reviewing each of the possibilities we’ve explored above, you’ll be in good shape to have an informed discussion with your printing and packaging partner about your brand’s goals and what will help elevate your products in the eyes of consumers.